1 Day Akagera National Park Safari From Kigali

 Packing & Preparation

-Mornings are usually cold, but it can get very hot by midday.
+Mornings are usually cold, but it can get hot by midday.
 Wear warm layers with lighter clothes underneath.
-Khaki pants and shorts, beige, olive green, and brown are best for safari.
-Avoid bright colors—they attract insects and may disturb wildlife like buffalo or rhinos.
+Khaki pants and shorts in beige, olive green, and brown are best for safari.
+Avoid dark colors as they attract insects and may disturb wildlife like buffalo or rhinos.

 Are there bugs in the park?
-Should I pack bug spray?
+Should I bring bug spray?

-Yes, there are insects in the park, but Akagera uses ecologically approved methods to attract them away from game drive routes.
-We provide bug spray, but it's best if you bring your own that your skin is accustomed to.
+Yes, there are insects in the park, but Akagera uses ecologically approved methods to draw them away from game drive routes.
+We provide bug spray, but it is best to bring your own that your skin is used to.

 What languages do your guides speak besides English?

-Akagera Safari provides both English and French-speaking guides and trackers.
-They also speak Kinyarwanda (the local language) and some Swahili.
-We currently have one German-speaking guide and hope to expand language options in the future.
+Akagera Safari provides English and French-speaking guides and trackers.
+They also speak Kinyarwanda, the local language, and some Swahili.
+We have one German-speaking guide and hope to expand language options in the future.